This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Now, we’re ready to fill the jars.
 We’re canning these in half pint jars, but you can easily use pint jars if you like.
 The smaller jars get used a lot here, as we like to open a jar and then use it all up!

 Add some pickling spice (or whichever spices and herbs you like) to each jar and then add the pearl onions.
-Then fill the jar with the warm pickling liquid and leave 1/2 inch headroom.
+Then fill the jar with the warm pickling liquid and leave 1-inch headspace.

-Be sure to wipe around the rim of every jar with a wet cloth.
+Be sure to wipe rims of jars with a wet cloth.
 This helps remove any food or liquid on the rim – that will definitely interfere with the jar becoming properly sealed.
 Don’t skip this step.

 Put your canning seal on top and add the ring.
 Tighten just to fingertip tight – don’t overtighten them.

 Using your jar lifter, add each jar to the boiling water in the water bath canner.
 Reminder: be sure you have a rack on the bottom of the canner, so there is a barrier between the bottom of canner and the bottom of the jars.